IAAR-Shanghai/NewsBench/README.md

 # <num of workers> is the number of threads for concurrent API calls, with a default value of 1
 ````

-**exmaple**
+**Exmaple**

 ```
 python BaseCallApi.py --model_name baichuan2-53b --workers 5
 ```

-### 5. Call GPT4 to score and calculate the result
+### 5. Evaluation with GPT-4

-run the following command to call gpt4 to score and calculate the result
+Run the following command to evaluate your generations with GPT-4, and aggregate the final results

 ````
 python calculateScore.py --model_name_or_result_path <model_name or result_path> --gpt_eval